jmloewen/hitw470/README.md

             - Sandwiches
             - Comfort food
     - "What was the data querying process?"
-        - The idea behind the website is to eliminate chain restaurants and fast food, leaving less well known restaurants, and hopefully higher quality overall.
-In order to accomplish this without a large amount of manual data entry, we first loaded in a list of Categories from Foursquare.
+        - The idea behind the website is to eliminate chain restaurants and fast food, promoting unpopular and high quality restaurants.
+To accomplish this without manually entering a large amount of data, we first loaded a list of categories from Foursquare.
-        - These categories were then filtered to remove ones that we deemed as undesirable and not fitting the theme of the website.
+        - These categories were then filtered to remove undesireable and unsuitable items.
-            - Restaurants are loaded in if they contain one of these allowed categories, do not contain one of the banned ones, and are not a chain (ex: Cactus Club)
+            - Restaurants are loaded if they are tagged by one of these allowed categories and not a banned one, and are not a chain (ex: Cactus Club).
-                - We then load in restaurants and photos for each of these restaurants - a static amount each.
+                - We then load a static number of restaurants and photos for each item.
 This is done on migration on first load of the site.
-        - We also make a call for the restaurant's latitude and longitude on access to individual restaurant pages.
-This data is used to query Google Maps and provide users a way to navigate to the selected website.
+        - We also make a call for the restaurant's latitude and longitude on access to an individual restaurant page.
+This data is used to query Google Maps and allow users to navigate to the selected website.
-            -This was not added to the database as it was a feature added late in the project, and one that some of our team was opposed to at the start of the project.
+            -This was not added to the database since some members disagreed, and it was a feature added late in the project.
-    - "What API features would you add given more time?"
+    - "What API features would we add given more time?"
-        - If this were to become a full project, we would take in the user's location and suggest restaurants from the API based on where the user currently is.
-Currently, it's just a set of sample data based on a relatively static JSON query.
+        - If this were to become a full project, the app would suggest nearby restaurants from the API based on the user's current location.
+Currently, the app displays a set of sample data based on a relatively static JSON query.
             - This would have been in the base project, but the group was strongly against doing this - I don't know why.
-They likely considered it to be too complex (it is not).
+They likely considered it to be too complex (it's really not).
         - If this project were to continue, the above location data would be added to the database, increasing overall stability of the website and reducing usage of the API.
         - As review data obtained from Foursquare does not include ratings or a tagging system analogous to our data, I would consider adding tags from the user review text, as well as predicting how positive a review is based on the supplied text.
             - I would also allow reviews to push from our site to the Foursquare API.